Phantas0s/mouseless-dev/content/posts/awk-guide-examples-mouseless.md

 awk '$1 ~ $MYVAR {print $1,$4}' lsblk
 ```

-Why does it not work?
+Why it doesn't work?
 The variable `$MYVAR` is not expanded by the shell in that case.
+And it's better that way; otherwise whatever is in the variable would be *executed*.
+It could lead to some sort of... awk injection, I guess?

-We need to pass the shell variable in our awk program using `-v`:
+Instead, we can pass the shell variable in our awk program using `-v`:

 ```bash
 MYVAR="sda"